-You will be taught by staff who have been practitioners in the sector and have academic experience in a range of appropriate subject areas.
-The College maintains strong links with local employers to assure that both students and staff are kept up to date on current developments within the sector.
+You will be taught by staff who are leading practitioners in the sector and with academic experience in a range of appropriate subject areas.
+The College maintains strong links with local employers in order to assure that both students and staff are kept up to date on current developments within the sector.

 You will gain from opportunities to discuss, reflect and evaluate your own practice and through assessment tasks have opportunity to investigate the practices, policies and structures of your own, and other organisations in the Sector.
 Guest speakers are used to add depth and breadth to the learning experience.